Top of Page

 Notes

 Students with at least 45 days of membership are included in the calculation of the rate even if they subsequently transfer out.
-The rate calculated for the students will only include membership days accumulated at the option school, though a student may be counted in the rate for more than one option school if they have 45 membership days or more at each.
+The rate calculated for the students will only include membership days accumulated at the options school, though a student may be counted in the rate for more than one options school if they have 45 membership days or more at each.
 The 45 days required for inclusion do not have to be consecutive.

 Attendance rates will be adjusted for students with medically fragile conditions and early graduation for 8th and 12th grade graduation consistent with Average Daily Attendance Rate.
 These adjustments will only be made if they improve the school’s Growth in Attendance Rate.
 Attendance days in the prior year that are accumulated at correctional facility schools (i.e., Jefferson or York) are not included in the prior year attendance rate for this comparison.